-- A Fifth and Sixth Grade Program: The reading assignment for this year is TBA.
-Please try to have it finished by check-in on Sunday, June 17, and bring a copy with you to camp.
+- A Fifth and Sixth Grade Program: The reading assignment for this year is Around the Moon, by Jules Verne.
+Please try to have it finished by check-in on Sunday, June 16, and bring a copy with you to camp.
 Library copies and e-copies are acceptable.
 Wesleyan Summer Gifted Camp cannot be responsible for lost library books.

 - A Seventh and Eighth Grade Program – Intermediate

 - A Ninth and Tenth Grade Program – Advanced